 LinkedIn in a unique social platform focused on professional growth and career advancement.

-LinkedIn is a great medium to consider using if your University unit has career-related information to share with Missouri State University alumni.
-If you’re interested in starting a LinkedIn presence, you can create a group or contact the office of web and new media to create a showcase page under the University’s company page.
+LinkedIn is a great medium to consider using if your university unit has career-related information to share with Missouri State University alumni.
+If you’re interested in starting a LinkedIn presence, you can create a group or contact web strategy and development to create a showcase page under the university’s company page.

 - Being successful on LinkedIn requires less of a time commitment than other social platforms.
 Active engagement could be considered once per week.